-With its historic La Purísima Socorro Mission, the El Paso Mission Trail, and the Rio Vista Farm, Socorro should continue to explore the tourism and hospitality industries.
 New businesses like restaurants, breweries, and entertainment venues are opening to create an entertainment hub and are turning the area into an emerging tourist destination.
-Developing tourism infrastructure, including bed and breakfasts, hotels, and retail establishments, can capitalize on this trend.
+Further developing tourism infrastructure, including themed bed and breakfasts, culturally focused hotels, and specialized retail establishments, can attract visitors looking for unique cultural experiences.
 The City can also promote cultural and historical tourism by investing in Socorro specific marketing initiatives that highlight its unique historical attractions.
 Organizing annual cultural festivals, historical reenactments, and guided tours of significant sites within the community can draw additional visitors.
 Additionally, collaborating with regional tourism boards and participating in wider marketing campaigns can increase Socorro's visibility as a cultural tourism destination.